 - To notify you if you have won a prize draw that we sponsored;

-- To ask for your permission to use your personal information for a purpose that was not explained to you when we first collected your personal information.
+- To ask for your permission to use your Personal Information for a purpose that was not explained to you when we first collected your Personal Information.

-At two stages in the registration process you are asked specifically if you consent to our use of your personal information for the purposes defined within this policy.
+At two stages in the registration process you are asked specifically if you consent to our use of your Personal Information for the purposes defined within this policy.
 This is called "double opt-in."
-If at any time you wish to discontinue your membership you simply send an email to email@example.com requesting your name and personal information be deleted from our files.
+If at any time you wish to discontinue your membership you simply send an email to email@example.com requesting your name and Personal Information be deleted from our files.

 We do not accept children who are under 18 years of age for membership on the Angus Reid Forum.
 In some specific surveys we may ask if parents are willing to consent for their children to participate in an online survey.
 Parents are able to view the survey to determine if they are willing to consent to such participation.
 We will never knowingly collect information from any individual under the age of 18 years without the express, written permission from the parents or legal guardian of said child.
-The Angus Reid Forum adheres to all Canadian laws regarding Internet use by minors.
+The Angus Reid Forum adheres to all Canadian and U.S. laws regarding Internet use by minors.

 If a parent or guardian believes that Angus Reid Forum has in its database the personally-identifiable information of a child under the age of 18, please contact us immediately at firstname.lastname@example.org and we will use our best efforts to promptly remove such information from our records.

 We combine your survey responses in a given survey with the responses of all others who participate and report those combined responses to the client that commissioned the study.
 We will never intentionally report your individual survey responses, except as described below.